Bitcoin-ABC/bitcoin-abc/CONTRIBUTING.md

-Contributing to Bitcoin XBT
+Contributing to Bitcoin XBC
 ===========================

-The Bitcoin XBT is cloned from Bitcoin-ABC, this project welcomes contributors!
+The Bitcoin XBC is cloned from Bitcoin-ABC, this project welcomes contributors!

 To contribute, sign up at: https://reviews.bitcoinabc.org/